avillafiorita/resme/README.md

 ## Bugs

-There are slight differences in the information outputted in the various formats.
+There are still slight differences in the syntax of entries and in the way in which the information is formatted in various output formats.
 For instance, gender and birthdate are used in the Europass format, but not in the Markdown format.
-This is in part due to the different standards and in part due to personal choices (here "personal choices" could be also read "bug").
+This is in part due to the different standards and in part due to personal preferences.

-Entries are not sorted by date before outputting them.
-Make sure you put them in the order you want them to appear in your resume.
+**Entries are not sorted by date before outputting them.
+Make sure you put them in the order you want them to appear in your resume.**

-Unkown number of unkown bugs.
+Unknown number of unknown bugs.

 ## Release History

+* **0.3** introduces output to org-mode, introduces references for the CV, improves output to JSON, adds a `check` command, removes useless blank lines in the output, supports `-%>` in the ERB templates, fixes various typos in the documentation, introduces various new formatting functions, to simplify template generation
+* **0.2** improves output of volunteering activities and other information in the Europass and **significantly improves error and warning reporting**
-* **0.1** is th first release
+* **0.1** is the first release